Economic Development and Small Business (Majority Vice Chair)

-The second pillar — quality, affordable housing — is also central to Rep. Grant’s work.
+The first pillar — quality, affordable housing — is central to Grant’s work.
 She believes families deserve to have a home that is safe, clean and affordable.
 She is dedicated to working with colleagues in the Legislature and those at the local level to find solutions that provide residents with viable housing options, including pathways to home ownership.

-As a prior local business owner, Rep. Grant understands the importance of the third pillar: having a thriving and growing economy in West Michigan and all across the state.
-She supported economic development strategies through her past work on the boards of Southtown CID, Downtown Grand Rapids Inc., SmartZone and others.
+As a prior local business owner, Grant understands the importance of the second pillar: having a thriving and growing economy in West Michigan and all across the state.
+She supported economic development strategies through her past work on the boards of Southtown CID, Downtown Grand Rapids Inc., SmartZone, the Grand Rapids City Master Plan and others.
 As a legislator, she identifies policies and initiatives that work to create wealth, careers and a better quality of life for all Michiganders.